channyeintun/react-solution/README.md

 The client will be running on localhost:3000.

-Taken time to implement this project: 6 hours.
+Time taken to implement this project: 6 hours.

 ![list](https://github.com/channyeintun/react-solution/blob/main/ssa.png?raw=true)